DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-Let's run our new pyATS Python code named `01_parse_show_version.py`:
+Now run your new pyATS Python code named `01_parse_show_version.py`:

 ```bash